syncfusion-content/maui-docs/MAUI/Cartesian-Charts/ErrorBar.md

 ---
 layout: post
-title: Error Bar Series Chart in .NET MAUI Chart control | Syncfusion
+title: Error Bar Series Chart in .NET MAUI Chart Control | Syncfusion
 description: Learn here all about Error Bar chart support in Syncfusion .NET MAUI Chart (SfCartesianChart) control.
 platform: maui
 control: SfCartesianChart
 documentation: ug
 ---

 # Error Bar Series in .NET MAUI Chart

 [ErrorBarSeries]() is used to indicate the errors or uncertainty in reported values.
 This will find the possible variations in measurements, and in Chart control these values are displayed as data points.
 The [HorizontalErrorValue]() and [VerticalErrorValue]() is used to set the error value(variation) to the series.